Google Tensor: G2

 A second-generation Tensor chip was in development by October 2021, codenamed "Cloudripper".
 At the annual Google I/O keynote in July 2022, Google announced that the chip would debut on the Pixel 7 and Pixel 7 Pro smartphones, which were officially announced on October 6 at the annual Made by Google event.
 The chip is marketed as "Google Tensor G2".
 The chip was also used to power the Pixel 7a, Pixel Fold foldable smartphone, and Pixel Tablet which was unveiled in May 2023 during the annual I/O keynote.

 G3

 Samsung had begun testing Tensor G3 by August 2022, codenamed "Zuma".
 Announced in October 2023, the chip was used to power the Pixel 8a, Pixel 8 and Pixel 8 Pro.
 This chip is notable for having an unusual 9-core configuration, while all other generations have a more common 8-core configuration.

 G4

 Codename: "Zuma Pro".
-Devices: Pixel 9, Pixel 9a, Pixel 9 Pro, Pixel 9 Pro XL and Pixel 9 Pro Fold.
+Devices: Pixel 9, Pixel 9a, Pixel 9 Pro, Pixel 9 Pro XL, Pixel 9 Pro Fold and Pixel 10a.